How to make your strategies lighter and more efficients

 Another Use Case:

-Let’s use the Bear Trader Strategy (offered with Kryll).
+Let’s use the Bear Trader Strategy.
 Bellow is the Bear Trader with “Last Order Price” compared to the “Average Buy Price” parameter.

 Here’s how it works: